scharlottej13/labour-migration/README.md

 # labour-migration
-Project for agent-based modeling course for social scientists with University of Southampton
+Project for agent-based modeling course for social scientists with University of Southampton.
+[This file] (model_2.jl) runs the developed ABM.

 ## Migration and labour market